Evaluation of the Shoulder

 Anterior glenohumeral joint instability is tested by stabilizing the joint by holding it from behind and then pulling back on the arm with the shoulder abducted to 90° and the elbow flexed to 90° (increasing abduction and external rotation).
 A positive result is apprehension of joint instability (not pain).

 The usual approach is anterior.
 Needle entry is inferior and lateral to the coracoid process and medial to the humeral head.
-A 25-gauge needle is used to place a wheal of local anesthetic over the needle entry site.
+A 25- to 30-gauge needle is used to place a wheal of local anesthetic over the needle entry site.
 More anesthetic is then injected into the deeper tissues along the anticipated trajectory of the arthrocentesis needle.
-A 2-in, 20-gauge needle is used to aspirate the joint.
+A 2-inch (5.08 cm), 20-gauge needle is used to aspirate the joint.
 The skin is entered perpendicularly and the needle is directed posteriorly toward the glenoid rim, with back pressure on the syringe plunger during the advance.
 Synovial fluid will enter the syringe when the joint is entered.
 All fluid is drained from the joint.
 The needle is redirected at a different angle if it hits bone.
 Shoulder arthrocentesis can be technically difficult.